orangejulius/octopress/source/_posts/2012-04-27-debugging-amarok-transcoding-to-ipod.markdown

 Okay, so the fix (for my case at least), is as simple as ensuring that the map\_meta\_data option is removed.
 Amarok has a large codebase but it is actually very friendly to new developers in my opinion.
 Things are very well (almost too well?) abstracted.
 The relevant code is in src/transcoding/TranscodingJob.cpp.
 This class represents a single job to do one transcode, which will be run in the background.
 Different Transcoders, such as the one found in src/core/transcoding/formats/TranscodingAlacFormat.cpp can set options to the transcoder (in this case it sets the "-acodec alac" option as you would expect), but there are several common options set in the Transcoding::Job::init() method.
 All that has to be done is create a KProcess object to run a process, and then set the parameters.
 These are the actual executable (ffmpeg), the source and destination paths, and the map\_meta\_data. (show code).
 Connect the KProcess signals to the slots and we're done.

 So I simply commented out the lines setting the map\_meta\_data parameter, recompiled, and was good to go.
 Now I can happily copy all my FLAC encoded music to my iPod in ALAC format!

+In addition to making this work seamlessly, I've found a couple other pain points that would be great to improve.
+If possible I'll work on this in the near future.

+* When multiple tracks are picked to be transcoded at once, each track is handled in serial.
+Even on my Core i7 Macbook Pro, CPU is the bottleneck when transcoding a single track.
+I have painfully watched htop show me one core working dilligently while the other 7 (remember, hyperthreading), and the iPod's disk, sit mostly idle.
+Ideally multiple tracks could be transcoded at once, perhaps up to the number of cores on the current sytem?
+* Amarok kept telling me about stale tracks on my iPod and telling me I can do something about them.
+Either I can't find this option or it doesn't exist.
+Either way the UX at least probably has to be improved.